 It’s rated as one of the most favourite times of the year by most; the laughter, food, social events, decorations and festivities, it’s all an enjoyable experience bringing people together at a time for the end of year celebrations.
 The holiday parties, driving around looking at Christmas lights and making special memories that you will reflect back on throughout your lifetime.
 All great, however, the most important part of the holidays is getting to have time to reflect on and celebrate the coming of our Lord and Saviour Jesus Christ, for He is the reason for the season.

-Of course enjoy the fun little festivities that really does bring everyone together and fills our hearts with joy participating in traditions like baking Christmas cookies, shopping for gifts, putting up the Christmas tree, enjoying time with family and loved ones, but attending church services should also be part of tradition.
+Of course enjoy the fun little festivities that really does bring everyone together and fill our hearts with joy participating in traditions like baking Christmas cookies, shopping for gifts, putting up the Christmas tree, enjoying time with family and loved ones, and attending church services should also be part of the tradition.

 We make time to go to shopping centres in search of gifts but don’t take time to attend a candlelight church service to soul search and reflect on the reason why we get to celebrate all of these things in the first place.
 God sent down His only son and made the ultimate sacrifice so that we could have the opportunity to live an eternal life with Him.
 We should be praising God every chance we get, the time that we are given to come together with family to celebrate the work of our creator is an amazing gift and something that should be cherished and celebrated in abundance.

 As Orthodox Christians and all Christians, it is paramount we remember we worship Jesus Christ and not Santa Claus and equally important to teach children that from an early age, so that they understand the true meaning of Christmas and that it’s not just about the presents.

 The Greek Orthodox Archdiocese of Australia suggests a good way to start is with a children’s book and recommends the Birth of the baby Jesus- the Christmas Story and there is also a children’s version of the Bible.